Helm Chart installation

 └── Signoz + ClickHouse

-Namespace behavior: All OBaaS chart components deploy to the release namespace (specified with the -n flag during install).
-By default, ingress-nginx watches only its own release namespace (scope.enabled: true).
+Namespace behavior: All OBaaS chart components deploy to the release namespace (specified with the -n flag during installation).
+Envoy Gateway is enabled by default.
+If deprecated ingress-nginx is explicitly enabled, it watches only its own release namespace by default (scope.enabled: true).

 Directory structure: